Identity Architecture¶

 the super-identity controls: a specific machine they own, or a process they run on that machine.

-Such a sub-identity might be associated with a string, such as "acceptor"
+Such a sub-identity might be associated with a string, such as "acceptor", which might designate

 the process participating in consensus within a validator.
 In this case, the predicate should check